gecio/gecio.github.io/docs/_optimist/guided_tour/step19/index.en.md

 ## Conclusion

-You can now customize instances with `Cloud Init` and make IPv6 usable.
+You can now customize instances with `Cloud Init` and use IPv6 usable.

-In the next and final step you will start multiple instances with *Heat*.
+In the final step you will learn how to start multiple instances with *Heat*. ß